You can insert a predefined piece of code called a code template by typing the template name and pressing F2

 character.

-It's also possible to add a template from the editor.
+It's also possible to add a new template from the editor.
 Select the code and click the Service->Add template

 menu.